 You'll learn typeface design skills with these experts.

-Former Time design director Ina Saltz writes books, art directs, and teaches at City College of New York.
+Ina Saltz is an art director, writer, photographer, and professor emeritus at The City College of New York.

 Ina served as the Design Director at Time Magazine (International Editions), Worth Magazine, Golf Magazine and others.
 She was one of the first art directors to work on a computer at Time Inc's Teletext Project.
 Ina frequently lectures on topics related to magazine design and typography and has chaired, co-chaired, and judged numerous design and typography competitions.
 She is a two term board member of the Type Directors Club.